Warwick-Allen/essays/theological_profile.md

 - **Titles**: Elders should not use titles like "pastor" or "father" (held lightly, confidence 2).
 - **Authority Structure**: Prophets and apostles (missionaries) subject to elder authority.

-**Alignment**: Two-office view aligns with Baptist and many Reformed churches (contra Presbyterian three offices including ruling elders, and Catholic/Orthodox multiple orders).
-Complementarian position (male-only eldership) aligns with conservative Baptist, Reformed, and many evangelical churches.
+**Alignment**: The two-office view aligns with the Baptist and many Reformed churches (contra the Presbyterian three offices including ruling elders, and the Catholic/Orthodox multiple orders).
+The complementarian position (male-only eldership) aligns with the conservative Baptist, Reformed, and many evangelical churches.
 Female deacons align with many Baptist churches.
-Rejection of titles aligns with some Brethren and Anabaptist traditions.
+The rejection of titles aligns with some Brethren and Anabaptist traditions.

 ### Church Mission
 - **Evangelism**: Primary mission, addressing eternal salvation.